naschidaniel/fly-tirol/README.md

 $ yarn generateContent
 $ yarn lintContent

-# serve with hot reload at localhost:5000 for linux / mac
+# develop with hot reload at localhost:3000 for linux / mac
-$ yarn serve
+$ yarn dev

 # if new media was added
 $ yarn generateMediaInformation